MiniCodeMonkey/Vagrant-LAMP-Stack/README.md

     $ cd Vagrant-LAMP-Stack
     $ git submodule update --init

-Place your website in the public_html folder
+Place your website in the *public_html* folder

 ## Usage
-Start VM
+Start the VM

-	$ cd ..
 	$ vagrant up

 You can now access your project at [http://server.dev](http://server.dev)